skychil/kombol/README.md

 <details>
 <summary>1 Finger vs 2 Finger Combos</summary>

-  Vertical Combos (@#$%) and Index Finger Horizontal Combos (! and ?) use a single finger to activate
+  Vertical Combos (like @#$%) and Horizontal Index Finger Combos (!?) use 1 finger to activate
+  * You can think of the combo as another key in the space between the keys
-  * This finger movement is fast and ergonomic because it is close to the home row position
+  * These combos are fast and ergonomic because they are close to the home row
-  * Accidental activation is low because these keys normally use the same finger
+  * Accidental activation of 1 finger combos is rare
-  * The mapping trys to put my most common symbols on the easiest combos (upper row, avoiding the pinky and ring fingers)

-  All other Horizontal Combos and Diagonal Combos use two fingers to activate
+  All other Combos use 2 fingers to activate
-  * The ergonomics of these combos is dependent on the shape your hand makes in pressing them
+  * The ergonomics of 2 finger combos depends on your hand shape when pressing them
+    * Put your most frequent symbols in the most comfortable/fast combos
-  * Accidental activation of these combos is possible at higher typing speeds
+  * Accidental activation of 2 finger combos may occur at high typing speeds
-    * Adjusting COMBO_TERM helps minimize the vast majority of accidental activations
+    * Reducing COMBO_TERM helps to minimize accidental activations
+      * Set COMBO_TERM as low as possible while still allowing consistent activation of combos
+      * A per combo COMBO_TERM setting would be ideal, but QMK does not yet support it
-    * If accidental activation still occurs, you may need to take certain combos out or type text slightly slower
+      * If accidental activation still occurs, remove the problem combos from your layout
-    * My testing revealed the increased speed in programming symbols was worth the slowdown of text typing needed to avoid the remaining accidental activations

 </details>

 <details>